LLNL/Caliper/README.md

 ### Source-code annotations

-Caliper source-code annotations lets us associate performance measurements with user-defined, high-level context information.
+Caliper source-code annotations let us associate performance measurements with user-defined, high-level context information.
 We can also trigger user-defined actions at the instrumentation points, e.g. to measure the time spent in annotated regions.
 Measurement actions can be defined at runtime and are disabled by default; generally, the source-code annotations are lightweight enough to be left in production code.